ouroboros-O/facial_recog/README.md

 ## Sources

-[Kivy Tutorial by "Tech With Tim"] - Content was used for explanation in this README
+[Kivy Tutorial by "Tech With Tim"] - "Used to Understand Kivy"

-[Build a Python Facial Recognition App by Nicholas Renotte]: https://www.youtube.com/watch?v=LKispFFQ5GU "Main source for understanding and execution"
+[Build a Python Facial Recognition App by Nicholas Renotte] - "Main source for understanding and execution"

-[Siamese Neural Networks for One-shot Image Recognition]: https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf "For the foundation of the techniques used"
+[Siamese Neural Networks for One-shot Image Recognition] - https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf - "For the foundation of the techniques used"

 ## Conclusion